ScratchAddons/website-v2/content/docs/reference/addon-manifest.md

 | - | - |
 | Type | `Object` |

-When added, creates a new popup tab in the browser popup.
+When added, creates a new popup tab in the browser popup which loads its contents from `/popup/<addonID>/popup.hml` and `/popup/<addonID>/popup.js`.

 Sub-properties:
 - `icon` (string, required) The path to the icon that shows in the popup's tab.
 The root of a relative path is `/popups/<addonId>/`.
 - `name` (string, required) The name that will display in the popup's tab.
 - `fullscreen` (boolean, optional) Whether or not the popup tab should provide the option to open in full screen mode.
 Defaults to `false`.
-- `html` (string, required) The path to the popup's HTML file.
-The root of a relative path is `/popups/<addonId>/`.
-- `script` (string, required) The path to the popup's JS file.
-The root of a relative path is `/popups/<addonId>/`.

 Example:
 ```json